knowmetools/km-deployment/README.md

 The last piece of the puzzle is how to handle the asynchronous nature of the database migration.
 Since the Lambda function mentioned above only starts the migration task, we don't know if it has finished by the time the new web servers have been provisioned.
-[This article][ecs-database-migration] describes a shift in thinking that helps to understand how to deal with this type of task within the context of an ECS environment.
+[This article][ecs-database-migrations] describes a shift in thinking that helps to understand how to deal with this type of task within the context of an ECS environment.
 Specifically, we use the health check mentioned in the article to prevent any web servers running the new application